Rook (card game): The Rook Bird card

 The Rook Bird card may be played at any time, even if the player who holds it is able to follow suit, and is the only card that may be played this way.

+The Rook Bird card counts as the highest card of the trump suit, regardless of which suit is chosen as trump.
 If the Rook Bird card is led, all other players must play a trump card, if they have one.
-The Rook Bird must be played when the trump suit is led and the player holding the Rook Bird card cannot follow suit.
+The Rook Bird card must be played when the trump suit is led and the player holding the Rook Bird card cannot follow suit.

 Scoring

 When all possible tricks have been taken, each team adds the counters they captured.
 If the bidding team failed to make the number of points bid, the team loses a number of points equal to the amount of the bid, and does not make any points for counters captured in the round.
-The opposing team receives points for any counters they captured.